lhqing/ALLCools/_sources/start/input_files.md

 Schematic of one MCAD file.
 ```

-Alternatively, one may need to count the single-cell methylomes with even small genomic regions (e.g., 5Kb genomic
+Alternatively, one may need to count the single-cell methylomes with small genomic regions (e.g., 5Kb genomic
 bins or hundreds of bp DMRs), since smaller regions might capture methylation diversity at cis-regulatory elements
 better during cell-level analysis.
-In practice, we found the clustering results is improved

 The caveats of using small regions are that 1) the matrix sparsity increases when the region is small; 2) the
 number of total regions need to be considered also goes up quickly.
 Therefore, storing the matrix in dense format
-like MCDS did is not appropriate anymore, we switch to use the anndata.AnnData class to store sparse matrix.
+like MCDS did is not appropriate anymore, we switch to use the anndata.AnnData class to store a sparse matrix.

 #### MCAD store processed hypo-methylation score
 Currently, one MCAD file only store one kind of methylation context (e.g., mCG) from one set of regions (e.g.,
 5Kb genomic bins).
 To further reduce the matrix size, we calculated hypo-methylation score (see below) from the raw
-counts, and filter the hypo-methylation score by a loose cutoff (0.9 by default, adjustable in the command line) to only store
+counts, and filter the hypo-methylation score by a loose cutoff (0.9 by default) to only store significant values.
-significant values.

 #### Hypo-methylation score
 ```{note}